tnightengale/template-dbt-docker/README.md

 immediate development environment for teams to manage their [dbt-Core](https://github.com/dbt-labs/dbt-core/pkgs/container/dbt-core) project.

-A dockerized dbt environment allows for a consistent runtime across contributors and orchestration tools.
+A dockerized dbt environment allows for a consistent runtime across contributors and orchestration tools: the versions, packages, scripts and behavior of a dbt-Core project are identical whether the project is run locally or deployed.

-Any changes to the environment can be codified in git and propagated to all developers and tools by rebuilding the container.
+Examples of possible changes to the environment are:
+- package versions controlled with poetry
+- VS Code extensions (versions, included extentions)
+- other scripts (eg. CI scripts that can be run locally)
+- CLI tools like aws, git, etc

+These changes can be made through changes to the relevant files.
+Simply rebuilding the container will allow every team member and tool to use the new environment.

 ## Getting Started
 Complete the following steps to launch the dev container in VS Code: